App and account authentication¶

 graph TB

-As shown previously, your app needs to attain an authorization code after a user is sent to a certain redirect URI.
-This URI will include the authorization code as the value of the code
+As shown previously, your app needs to attain an authorisation code after a user is sent to a certain redirect URI.
+This URI will include the authorisation code as the value of the code query parameter.

-2. Click on the 'Edit' button in the row with the application to which you would like to add a redirect URL.
+2. Select the Edit button in the row with the application to which you would like to add a redirect URL.

-5. Click on the 'Save' button at the bottom of the page to apply your changes.
+5. Select the Save button at the bottom of the page to apply your changes.

-The very first redirect URI is for the playground service that allows you to test your application before giving regular users access to it.
-Note that it must never be used for a production application.
+The very first redirect URI is for the Playground service that allows you to test your application before giving regular users access to it.
+It must never be used for a production application.
 You can add an unlimited number of redirect URIs if required.

-To receive an authorization code for a specific cTID, your app will need to send a user to the following URI.
+To receive an authorisation code for a specific cTID, your app will need to send a user to the following URI.

 https://id.ctrader.com/my/settings/openapi/grantingaccess/?client_id={clientId}&redirect_uri={your_redirectURI}&scope={scope}&product=web